vuoro/pelimanni/README.md

 A set of monophonic pretend classical instruments, made with subtractive synthesis methods.

 The following are all the instrument presets currently implemented.
-You can tweak them or create new ones simply by creating a new object based on one of them: `{...viola: attack: viola * 2.0}`;
+You can tweak them or create new ones simply by creating a new object based on one of them: `{...viola: attack: viola * 2.0}`.
+See `genericInstrument` in `instrumentPresets.js` for all the available options.

 ```js
   import {